bbuchanan/brand-editor/README.md

 The DATABASE_URL will be a Firebase realtime database URL.

+## Purpose

+This is an app for learning more about hooks in React and how Typescript can play nicely with hooks.
+The project implements a mockup of a brand editor for a department store.
+Brands link to subcategories (which links to categories) and a floor.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts